LiterallyTheOne/my_notes/Machine_Learning/some_terms.md

 ## Unsupervised learning

-We don't use the provided or not provided ground truth in the training proccess.
+We don't use the provided or not provided ground truth in the training process.

 Example: